The 8 Best Telematics Companies in 2025

 No driver messaging feature

-Pricing Custom.
-Based on fleet size, package features, and contract length
+Old Pricing Now RAM uses custom pricing, based on fleet size, package features, and contract length

 Apart from being affordable, RAM also helps you manage overall fleet costs, including fuel, with financial reporting that you can integrate with your timesheet reports to effectively track travel and on-site expenses.
 It includes approximate fuel cost expectations and driver travel time expenditure